fantauzzi/CarND-Path-Planning-Project/README.md

 ### The car is able to drive at least 4.32 miles without incident.

-I have made available a video where the car drives for more than 4.32 miles without accidents.
-The simulator reports on-screen the distance driven without accidents.
+The simulator reports on-screen the distance driven without accidents, which allows to verify compliance with the requirement by running the simulation.

 ### The car drives according to the speed limit.

-The car tries to keep a cruise speed of 45.6 mph (against a speed limit of 50 mph), as configured by parameter `cruise_speed` in file `ConfigParams.cpp`.
-Also, the cost function used to evaluate generated trajectories penalises trajectories that, at any intermediate point, reach or exceed 50 mph; see parameter `speed_limit` in `ConfigParams.cpp`.
+The car tries to keep a cruise speed of 45 mph (against a speed limit of 50 mph), as configured by parameter `cruise_speed` in file `ConfigParams.h`.
+Also, the cost function used to evaluate generated trajectories penalises trajectories that, at any intermediate point, reach or exceed 50 mph; see parameter `speed_limit` in `ConfigParams.h`.

 Implementation of the cost function is in `cost()` in file `FSM.cpp`.
 In the same file, `FSM_State::generateTrajectory()` calls `cost()` to evaluate generated trajectories.
 That member function also tries to adjust for mismatches between distances (and therefore, velocities) measured in Frenet and measured in Cartesian coordinates.
 While the two match where the road is straight, on the outer lane of bends the distance between two points along the lane is significantly shorter when measured in Frenet as opposed to Cartesian coordinates.